ARM-software/lisa/doc/source/installation.rst

           to explicitly install them if/when you need them.

-In addition to the mandatory packages listed in the previous sections, some WA functionality (e.g. certain extensions) may have additional dependencies.
+In addition to the mandatory packages listed in the previous sections, some WA functionality (e.g. certain plugins) may have additional dependencies.
 Since they are not necessary to be able to use most of WA, they are not made mandatory to simplify initial WA installation.
-If you try to use an extension that has additional, unmet dependencies, WA will tell you before starting the run, and you can install it then.
+If you try to use an plugin that has additional, unmet dependencies, WA will tell you before starting the run, and you can install it then.
 They are listed here for those that would rather install them upfront (e.g. if you're planning to use WA to an environment that